 - 1/2 tsp salt

-- Make the pancakes: Whisk all the dry ingredients together (the flour through the salt).
-Add the wet ingredients, and whisk until just combined - the batter will have lumps and it will be thick.
+- Make the pancakes: In a medium mixing bowl, melt the butter.
+Whisk in the pumpkin, milk, egg, and maple syrup.
+Add the dry ingredients and gently stir just until the last bits of flour disappear – the batter will have some lumps and it will be slightly thick.
 Once your griddle or pan is heated, grease it well using butter or nonstick spray.
 Pour batter onto the griddle using a 1/4 cup or 1/3 cup measure.
-Only pour out a few at a time - if you crowd the pan or they won't cook evenly.
 Once little bubbles start to form and pop, flip the pancakes!
 (This will only take a few minutes, so don't walk away!)Tips: Spraying your flipper with nonstick spray makes flipping pancakes easier.
 Another way to check doneness is to lift the edge with your flipper – if the bottom is a nice golden brown, flip it!
 If your pancakes are getting darker than you'd like, turn down the heat a bit.
 Pancakes are done when both sides are golden brown.

 - Store: Store leftover pecans in airtight container at room temp for up to 3 weeks.
 Store leftover pancakes in airtight container in the fridge for up to a week or in the freezer for up to 1 month.
 Reheat pancakes from the freezer in the toaster – it's the best!